 Students with a culminating activity of the project/thesis must also comply with the procedural and submission requirements established by the College of Arts and Letters, the Office of Graduate Studies and Research, and the University JFK Library.
 Successful submission compliance will require that students become familiar with information, directives, and deadlines provided by the University Library at the following general link:

-At the beginning of the project/thesis, students should attend a workshop (see the link immediately above for workshop dates) and familiarize themselves with the requirements described in “Master’s Theses and Project Reports” (especially chapter 4).
-See the following sub-link:
+At the beginning of the project/thesis, students should attend a workshop (see the link immediately above for workshop dates) and familiarize themselves with the requirements described in "Thesis, Projects, and Dissertation Guidelines."

 Early in the drafting of the project/thesis, students should become generally familiar with format and submission requirements, and consult with the assigned College of Arts and Letters Thesis Reviewer for specific questions.
 See the following link for Thesis Reviewer contact information:

 Students are expected to complete the culminating activity within two years after finishing their coursework.
 For more information on department and university deadlines and formats, see the Advisement Secretary (ET A638) or the Graduate Adviser.

 For more information

 Use the links below to learn more about each of the MA culminating activities: